 - the formation of blood clots

 - stroke or heart attack

-There are also risks associated with the removal of the spleen, including:
+There are also risks associated with the removal of the spleen in particular.
+These include:

-- formation of a blood clot in the vein that moves blood to the liver
+- formation of a blood clot in the vein that moves blood to your liver

 - a hernia at the incision site

 - a collapsed lung

 - damage to the organs near your spleen, including the stomach, colon, and pancreas